dantegld/ahkv2-script/README.md

 ### Vim-Style Navigation

-> Commented out right now since its not finished.
+> Commented out right now since it's not finished.

 Use ```RCtrl + HJKL``` for arrow keys.
 Use ```RCtrl + UI``` for ```Home``` and ```End```.